LittleDuckSugar/LittleDuckSugar/README.md

 Hope you enjoy! 🙃

-> Note : you can find the page and more about me [here](https://littleducksugar.github.io/LittleDuckSugar/).
+> Note : you can find this page and more about me [here](https://littleducksugar.github.io/LittleDuckSugar/).